IntegrationsDatabasesGoogle Spanner

 Google Cloud Spanner

-Datafly Signal delivers events to Google Cloud Spanner for globally distributed, strongly consistent, horizontally scalable relational database storage.
+Datafly Signal writes first-party events into a Spanner table — globally distributed, strongly consistent, horizontally scalable relational storage.

 Prerequisites